droxo-d/virosit/README.md

 # 📜 License
 Distributed under MIT License

-# CREDITS TO:
-- Orwa & dRoxo
+# 🕵️ IMPROVED VERSION of virustotalx
-- This Tool is also called virustotalx version 2.0 https://github.com/orwagodfather/virustotalx
+- This Tool is also called virustotalx version 2.0 of https://github.com/orwagodfather/virustotalx